Preparing GitHub for Agentic Tutorials and Projects

 Preferences > Accounts > Sign In.
 A window will pop up and you can choose between signing in using your browser and signing in using your GitHub username and password

-Create your reactive GitHub repo
+Create your agentic GitHub repo

 -